khusanbek/movenet-posture-detection/README.md

 # movenet-posture-detection
-In this repo, I store files related to posture detection using Movenet ML model.
+In this repo, I store files related to pose estimation and posture recognition using Movenet ML model.